 PM Narendra Modi in his latest independence day address to the nation, had mentioned about the coming reform in the nuclear power generation sector.
 There is also some hint in the media, about a change in the civil liability law, in order to facilitate private sector investment in nuclear energy.
 Everyone in the country is also aware of the way the US government, under the new administration, has begun pressurizing India on economic and national security issues.
 This is perhaps the most direct public rebuke that Indian leadership has faced from a western government since our Independence.
 Anyone with even a little understanding of the history of India's relationship with the west is aware of the risk of defence and technological cooperation with the west.
 It was always said and every child in India knows that most of what comes from the US comes with strings attached.

 Our leadership in the past has attempted to keep a healthy distance with the world powers knowing fully well their tendency to use leverage on us in ways which may be detrimental to our national interest.
 We have been since independence trying to negotiate our growth while breaking various shackles put on us and avoiding new ones being placed.
 However ever since the Civil nuclear deal between US and India, we have been building a close partnership with the US hoping that it would be mutually beneficial in economic and defence domains.
 There has always been skepticism in India among a few about too close a cooperation and analysts have always warned that there should be sufficient guard rails in place in our relationship.
 The gross display of coercion that is coming from Washington today has again given credence to such skepticism.Given this context, this recent interview to The Print given by Dr Anil Kakodkar regarding India's Thorium based civil nuclear program is worth noting.
 The core of the discussion was around a special patented thorium based reactor fuel that has been developed by a US company "Clean Core Thorium Energy Inc".
 Interestingly Dr Kakodkar is an advisor to this company along with India's former NSA Mr M K Narayanan.
 This fuel is now being developed in cooperation with L&T for use in PHWR and CANDU reactors.
-The description of their profile on the company website is interesting.
+The description of their profile on the company website(public access to the website is now restricted) is interesting.
 Mr Naraynan's contribution to the Indo US nuclear deal has been mentioned and the fuel has been specifically named ANEEL; recognizing the contribution of Dr Anil Kakodkar in its development.
 Incidentally India's L&T has an MOU with this company for the development of this fuel for "developing countries".